JanmanX/Logos/README.md

 # The Logos programming language
 The Logos programming language is a hobby language intended for extreme simplicity and ease of interoperation with the OS.
+Currently it supports only the ARM64 architecture, but it is designed to be easily extensible to other architectures.

 ## Features
 ### No types